 I may give one other case: so confidently did I expect to find gradations in important points of structure between the different castes of neuters in the same species, that I gladly availed myself of Mr. F. Smith's offer of numerous specimens from the same nest of the driver ant (Anomma) of West Africa.
-The reader will perhaps best appreciate the amount of difference in these workers, by my giving not the actual measurements, but a strictly accurate illustration: the difference building the same as it over to see as est of worknene building a house of whom many were five fect four incluss high, and many sixteen fect high; but we must suppose that the larger workmen had heads four instead of three times as big as those of the smaller men, and javs nearly five times as big.
-The jaws, moreover, of the working and in the form and number of the teeth.
-But the important fact for us is, that though the workers can be grouped into castes of different sizes, yet they graduate insensibly into each other, as does the widely-different structure of their jaws.
-I speak mode drawings for me with the camera lucida of the jaws which I had dissected from the workers of the several sizes.
+The reader will perhaps best appreciate the amount of difference in these workers, by my giving not the actual measurements, but a strictly accurate illustration: the difference was the same as if we were to see a set of workmen building a house, of whom many were five feet four inches high, and many sixteen feet high; but we must suppose that the larger workmen had heads four instead of three times as big as those of the smaller men, and jaws nearly five times as big.
+The jaws, moreover, of the working ants of the several sizes differ wonderfully in shape, and in the form and number of the teeth.
+But the important fact for us is, that though the workers can be grouped into castes of different sizes, yet they graduate insensibly into each other, as does the widelydifferent structure of their jaws.
+I speak confidently on this latter point, as Mr. Lubbock made drawings for me with the camera lucida of the jaws which I had dissected from the workers of the several sizes.